anti-intelligence/ai/_pages/03_readinggroup.md

 Sign up <a href="https://forms.gle/YZUTgeoyJfsJowwv8">here</a>.
 You can also choose a preferred day of the week in the form.

+I was thinking we could begin the week of March 29th with the essay "Toward a Critique of Architectural Ideology", Tafuri's essay which was later expanded into *Architecture and Utopia*.
+This essay is available for download <a href="https://ufile.io/8vu6jt9h">here</a>.

 A PDF download for the book is available <a href="https://ufile.io/2w58zykf">here</a>.